CEO & Founder

 Head of Educational Technology

-Ralitsa Raleva is a third-year bachelor student at King’s College London, where she is doing a degree in Philosophy, Politics and Economics.
+Ralitsa Raleva is a graduate King’s College London, where she has done a degree in Philosophy, Politics and Economics.
 Prior to coming to London, she studied in Germany, where she became actively involved in community and charity work in her school.
 In her first year of university she became interested in civil participation and its effects on democratic life.
 This is one of the reasons why she wanted to join Shout Out UK — to promote political education and engage young people from early onwards in political and associational life.

 Aaron Roach Bridgeman